When did the Arians get started?

-When Constantine took over the Eastern half of the Roman Empire from Licinius and founded his new capital at Constantinople in 324 AD, he was upset to find out that there was a big fight going on between the Christians in West Asia.
+When Constantine took over the eastern half of the Roman Empire from Licinius and founded his new capital at Constantinople in 324 AD, he was upset to find out that there was a big fight going on between the Christians in West Asia.
 He had had about enough of that with the Donatists in Africa!

 Here’s what the argument was about.
 Arians (the followers of a priest named Arius) believed that since there was only one God, Jesus was not exactly the same as God.
 First there was God, and then a little later He made Jesus.
 The Athanasians (the followers of a bishop named Athanasius) believed that there was absolutely no difference between Jesus and God.

 Maybe these differences don’t seem important to you?
 But in the 300s AD ordinary people like you got into fights about this in the streets, and hit each other over the head with sticks.
 Each side had songs about how they were right.
 They went around in big gangs of monks and priests singing their songs and getting into fights with the other side, especially in Alexandria, in Egypt.

 Like the Donatists, the Arians and the Athanasians kept on fighting for a long time.
 First the Arians would be in charge, then the Athanasians.
 They fought long after both Arius and Athanasius were dead.
 In the end the Athanasians won.
 Pretty much all the Romans converted to the Athanasian side by about 400 AD.

 But meanwhile the Germans had all been converted to Christianity by Arian missionaries, so they were all Arians.
 It got so people thought of all Romans as being Athanasians and all Germans as being Arians.
-But one by one the Arian Germans were defeated or converted.
-Finally the last of the Arians, the Visigoths, converted to Catholicism (as it got to be called) under their king Reccared in the 590s AD.
+This is a great example of how religion and identity can shift around: at first all Arians were Romans, but later on people thought of Arians and Germans as the same.